KhaineGB/A1760BBMXPath/README.md

-# A17BBM60
+# A17BBM60XPath
-60 slot bigger backpack mod for Alpha 17
+60 slot bigger backpack mod for Alpha 17 - Using Xpath